 8.2 understand how evolutionary theory explains the diversity of animals and their adaptations with particular reference to the order Primates; understand evolution as both history and process.

-8.3 collect and critically evaluate morphological data in order to determine relationships between form and function; appreciate the link between morphology and behaviour.
+8.3 critically evaluate the link between morphology and both phylogeny and ecology.

 8.4 appreciate the value of a broad comparative approach in understanding diversities and commonalities between organisms and how this understanding in primates provides a foundation for studies of human evolution and adaptation.